stream-pi/website/README.md

 - Remark (For rendering markdown as HTML with syntax)
 - dayjs (for parsing / formatting date-time stamps)
 - React-Toastify (for easy, global, customizable site alerts)
+- Use-dark-mode (better management of dark mode for the site)

 ## How Can I Contribute?